March 5, 2022

 5. The Competition Committee will review all submissions and select the top 15.

-You will need to develop a display (video, slideshow, poster, or props) to set up on a table.
+The group will need to develop a display (video, slideshow, poster, or props) to set up on a table to accompany the oral presentation.
+Judges will ask follow up questions as well.

 Contest Guidelines